Rashid-Ahmed/SIGA-nli/data/README.md

 ## Information regarding the files
 1) Each file is provided in both csv and json format
-2) The raw_numberical_data.csv file contains raw response values obtained from the survey.
+2) The raw_numberical_data.csv file contains the raw responses by annotators.